GregHilston/Hungry-Hungry-Snails/README.md

 2. clean.sh
 3. run.sh OR run_watch.sh (for live reloading of code changes)

+## Example Solution

+A greedy python solution has been provided to ensure that the API access is clear, along with giving an idea on how one can approach this problem.
+While this greedy approach does solve the level `0.json` with the maximum value, it will fail on more complicated levels.
+This is because the algorithm is very short sighted and will step towards whatever food is closest to it at each moment in time.

 ## TODO

 - ensure that the POSTs have a JSON body being sent and not form data
 - return your best score
 - return the best score